Dave Kingman: Chicago Cubs (1978–1980)

 Kingman signed as a free agent with the Chicago Cubs on November 30, 1977.
-He wanted to stay with the Yankees who denied his request for a no-trade clause and offered him $1,250,000 with the expectation that no other team would pay him more money.
+He wanted to stay with the Yankees, who denied his request for a no-trade clause and offered him $1,250,000 with the expectation that no other team would pay him more money.
 Kingman's five-year $1,375,000 contract included a $225,000 annual salary, a $250,000 bonus and an additional $50,000 in any year that the Cubs reached the 1.6 million mark in home attendance.

 In 1978, Kingman hit .266 with 28 home runs and 78 RBI in 119 games with the Cubs.

-Kingman had an excellent performance in Los Angeles on May 14, 1978, when he again hit three home runs against the Dodgers, including a three-run shot in the top of the 15th inning that gave the Cubs a 10–7 victory.
+Kingman had an excellent performance in Los Angeles on May 14, 1978, when he hit three home runs against the Dodgers, including a three-run shot in the top of the 15th inning that gave the Cubs a 10–7 victory.
 Eight of the Cubs' ten runs were driven in by Kingman.
 Following the game, radio reporter Paul Olden asked Dodgers' manager Tommy Lasorda his opinion of Kingman's performance that day, inspiring an oft-replayed (and censored) obscenity-laced tirade.

 In 1979, Kingman batted .288 with a National League-leading 48 homers, as well as 115 runs batted in (second to San Diego's Dave Winfield's 118) and 97 runs scored.
 He hit three home runs in a game twice that season, both coming in Cubs losses.
 The first was a slugging duel with Mike Schmidt on May 17 at Wrigley Field; Kingman hit three home runs and drove in six while Schmidt hit two in the game, with Schmidt delivering his second in the top of the tenth inning to give the Phillies a 23–22 victory.
 Kingman's third home run during this game is likely the longest home run of his career, and believed to be the longest in the history of Wrigley Field.
 There is a street called Kenmore Avenue that T's into Waveland Avenue behind left-center field.
 Kenmore is lined with houses, and the ball Kingman launched landed on the third porch roof on the east side of Kenmore, a shot estimated at 550 feet.

 The second three-homer game for Kingman that year came against his former team on July 28 at Shea Stadium in a 6–4 loss to the Mets.